-• Model 30R - Located in rear wardrobe.
-Remove top rear drawer to access.

-- Remove plug from top of tank. - Insert hose into fill opening and turn water supply on.
-Tank is full when water flows from the tank vent tube beneath coach.
+- Model 30R Located in rear wardrobe.
+Remove top rear drawer to access. - Remove plug from top of tank. - Insert hose into fill opening and turn water supply on.
+Tank is full when water flows from the tank vent tube beneath the motorhome.